ricardobevi/delivery-now/README.md

 docker-compose up
 ```

-#### Life is too short for a build

-Fine, I agree, that's why I took the time to put it all on a [server](http://142.93.81.129:8081/restaurant?minRating=3).
-Also there is a Postman collection to requests to this server.

 ## Notifications API

 Fist, you should know that I'm terrible with naming things.
 Having said that, one requirement was to have a separate service to send SMSs and EMails.
 This service provides that in a way.
 Today is just a mock to show the possibility of communication between two services.